CLUTHA RIVER TRAIL

 LUGGATE TO THE MAORI GORGE ...

-The Clutha Mata-Au River Parkway Group is currently focusing on the second contiguous section of the Clutha River Trail from Luggate to Lake Dunstan, with construction initially to the Maori Gorge at Queensberry.
+The Parkway Group is currently focusing on the second contigious section of the Clutha River Trail from Luggate to Lake Dunstan, with construction initially to the Maori Gorge at Queensberry.

 The importance of this next section becomes very apparent when considered in the context of the growing trail network.
-The Te Araroa NZ Walkway follows the Hawea River on its journey south toward the Motatapu, meeting the Clutha River Trail at Albert Town.
+The Te Araroa NZ Walkway follows the Hawea River on its journey south, meeting the Clutha River Trail at Albert Town.
 The trail downriver along the Clutha River will link the Te Araroa NZ Walkway with Central Otago.
 The Clutha River Trail will eventually provide ongoing links to the Central Otago Rail Trail, and to the Roxburgh Lawrence Trail.
-Therefore, the trail along the Clutha River will become a vital arterial route in an impressive network.
+Therefore, the trail along the Clutha River will become a vital route in an impressive network.